 A Focus on the Future

-The Deloitte study shows that 67% of residential consumers are very concerned about climate change.
+The Deloitte study shows that 68% of residential consumers have a strong concern about climate change and that they want to reduce their own carbon footprint.
 The belief that human actions and carbon emissions are the driving factors behind climate change has stayed relatively steady at 73%.

 Many energy conscious consumers see the use of the renewable power as part of the solution.
-In fact, 36% of consumers view the use of solar power as one of the three most important ways to reduce greenhouse gas emissions.
-Wind power is slightly lower at 25%.
-Thankfully, dropping prices for solar and wind technologies is making this wish a reality.
+In fact, 44% of consumers view the use of solar power as one of the three most important ways to reduce greenhouse gas emissions.
+The US has planned that 76% of its capacity will be towards using both wind and solar power, which shows a positive trend towards clean energy.

 Of course, one way to reduce carbon emissions is by using renewable energy.
 The other is to reduce energy usage.
 About eight in 10 households, according to the Deloitte 2019 study, have taken steps to reduce consumption over the last year.